 Most people know it as the thin layers of dough between ground nuts and honey in the Greek pastry baklava.
 But phyllo dough begs to be used in a million ways.
 My mom and I experimented with phyllo while I was in high school and I fell in love with its diversity.

-My favorite and something I’ve been making since my 20’s, is phyllo chicken with tarragon and mustard.
-I don’t remember where this recipe came from but have made it for catering clients and shared it with friends over the years.
-I taught my dear friend Debbie how to make it right after college and to this day she tells me how much she still enjoys the recipe.
+My favorite, and something I’ve been making since my 20s, is phyllo chicken with tarragon and mustard.
+I don’t remember where this recipe came from, but I have made it for catering clients and shared it with friends over the years.
+I taught my dear friend Debbie how to make it right after college, and to this day, she tells me how much she still enjoys the recipe.

 Chicken breasts are first smeared with Dijon mustard and sprinkled with tarragon leaves, then wrapped into a square of layered phyllo dough.
 They bake into a beautiful golden brown bundle.
 I like to dress them up with a “ribbon” of thin roasted red pepper for an added touch of elegance.
 Set the baked parcel in a pool of delicate mustard sauce for an infusion of flavors.
 Don’t be afraid of the mustard in this recipe.
 The addition of cream tames its sharpness and produces a silky, delectable sauce.